Emanant and emergent symmetry-topological-order from low-energy spectrum: Neighboring states of spin- Heisenberg chain

-Before our discussion of neighboring phases, we first review the notions commensurate phase and incommensurate phase for \emph{translation symmetric phases} \cite{PokrovskyTalapov1979,OshikawaYamanakaAffleck1997,Totsuka1998}.
-Naively, if the gapless modes in a phase carry a crystal momentum which is a rational fraction of Brillouin zone size, then the phase is commensurate.
-Otherwise, the phase is incommensurate.
-More precisely, we consider the crystal momenta of low-energy many-body excitations created by local operators.
-If the crystal momenta are commensurate with the Brillouin zone size, then the state is commensurate.
-Otherwise, the state is incommensurate.
-An example of incommensurate state is a lattice gas of conserved bosons with incommensurate density.
-An 1+1D Fermi liquid is incommensurate if $k_F a/2\pi$ is irrational, where $a$ is the unit cell size.
-A gapped translation symmetric phases are always commensurate.

-The three anti-ferromagnetic phases $\cA_{2,2}$, $\cA_{2,3}$, $\cA_{2,4}$ are connected by the restored $SO(3)$ spin-rotation symmetry.
-With the full $SO(3)$ symmetry, those phases spontaneously break a continuous $SO(3)$ symmetry (without ferromagnetic order), as well as the emergent $SO(4)$ symmetry.
-In 1+1D, the quantum fluctuations always restore the symmetry and can give rise to a gapless phase described by the $su2_1 \times \overline{su2}_1$ CFT.
-In other words, the three gapped phases $\cA_{2,2}$, $\cA_{2,3}$, $\cA_{2,4}$ for reduced symmetry become a single gapless phase for the restored $SO(3)$ symmetry.
+The three N\'eel phases corresponding to the Lagrangian condensable algebras $\cA_{2,2}$, $\cA_{2,3}$, $\cA_{2,4}$ are mapped to each other by the $SO(3)$ spin-rotation symmetry.
+When the full $SO(3)$ symmetry is present, the three would-be phases corresponding to the $SO(3)$-symmetrization of these condensable algebras must spontaneously break a continuous $SO(3)$ symmetry (without ferromagnetic order), as well as the emergent $SO(4)$ symmetry.
+However, this is not possible in 1+1D as the quantum fluctuations always restore the symmetry.
+Hence, restoring $SO(3)$ spin-rotation symmetry gives rise to a gapless phase described by the $\mathfrak{su}(2)_1\times \overline{\mathfrak{su}(2)}_1$ CFT.
+In other words, the three gapped N\'eel phases for reduced symmetry become a single gapless phase for the restored $SO(3)$ symmetry.
 Such a gapless phase has the exact emergent SO(4) symmetry in zero energy limit.
+This is precisely the gapless phase realized by the Heisenberg model \eqref{eq:Ham Heisenberg}.

-The gapped dimer phase-$\cA_{2,1}$ remains to be a gapped phase after we restore the $SO(3)$ spin-rotation symmetry (see Fig. \ref{SpinDimmer}).
-However, we note that the dimer phase-$\cA_{2,1}$ and the three anti-ferromagnetic phases $\cA_{2,2}$, $\cA_{2,3}$, $\cA_{2,4}$ are connected the $S_4$ automorphism of the symTO $\eD(D_8)$.
-Thus, they are connected by the emergent SO(4) symmetry.
-Therefore, the $\cA_{2,1}$, $\cA_{2,2}$, $\cA_{2,3}$, $\cA_{2,4}$ phases spontaneously break the emergent SO(4) symmetry.
-The dimer phase would have a linear gapless mode from the spontaneous $SO(4)$ symmetry breaking if the symmetry was exact.
+The gapped dimer phase realized by the Lagrangian condensable algebra $\cA_{2,1}$ remains to be a gapped phase when the full $SO(3)$ spin-rotation symmetry is restored(see Fig.\ \ref{SpinDimmer}).
+This condensable algebra is related to the condensable algebras $\cA_{2,2}$, $\cA_{2,3}$, and $\cA_{2,4}$ by the $S_4$ automorphism of the symTO $\eD(D_8)$.
+Thus, when the full $SO(3)$ symmetry is restored, we expect them to be connected by an emergent $SO(4)$ symmetry.
+Therefore, the gapped dimer phase spontaneously breaks the emergent $SO(4)$ symmetry.
+The dimer phase would have a linearly dispersing gapless mode if spontaneous $SO(4)$ symmetry breaking if the symmetry was exact.
 However, the gapless mode can consistently acquire a gap since at the gap scale, the $SO(4)$ symmetry becomes approximate.